How To Get Six Pack Abs – a Simple 3 Step Formula

 How You Can Get Six Pack Abs

-It seems that everyone wants six pack abs these days, but very few people achieve them.
-So if you do manage to get a six pack it sets you apart from the ‘average Joe’.
+It seems that virtually everyone wants six pack abs these days, yet very few people ever achieve them.
+So if you do manage to get a six pack, it sets you apart from the ‘average Joe’.
 And although it will take a fair degree of determination, the approach required to do it is actually very simple.
-So without further ado, here’s how to get six pack abs, in three simple steps…
+So in this article I'll explain exactly how you can get six pack abs - in three simple steps.

-Contrary to popular belief, the best way to build up your abdominal muscles is NOT by doing hundreds of sit-ups or crunches every day.
-The main role of the abdominals is to brace the body, so doing exercises like deadlifts (especially sumo deadlifts), squats and military presses serve to build the abs better than most things.
-When you do these exercises focus your mind on contracting your abs really hard.
+Contrary to popular belief, the best way to build up your abdominal muscles is NOT to do hundreds of sit-ups or crunches every day.
+The main role of the abdominals is to brace the body, so doing exercises like deadlifts (especially sumo deadlifts), squats and military presses will build and strengthen the abs better than most things.
+When you do these exercises, focus your mind on contracting your abs really hard.
 If you’re not used to doing this you’ll probably find you’ll be quite sore the next day.

-You could have really well developed abs but if they are buried beneath a layer of fat no-one will ever see them.
-So you need to do an effective cardio routine to burn off the fat.
+You could have really well developed abs, but if they are buried beneath a layer of fat no-one will ever see them.
+So you need to remove the excess fat in order to reveal your six pack.
+And the most important part of doing that is to eat the right diet.

-This is the most important point.
-To get a six pack you need to watch your diet and eat at a calorie deficit, that is you need to consume fewer calories than you expend.
-But it’s a myth that eating 6 meals per day is the best way to burn fat.
+You need to eat at a calorie deficit, that is you need to consume fewer calories than you expend.
+But it’s a myth that eating six small meals per day is the best way to burn fat.
 Three meals per day (and a post workout shake on training days) will work just as well, provided that your total calories and macronutrient proportions are the same.
 In fact doing some form of intermittent fasting is a simple way to reduce your calorie intake, as well as putting your fat burning mechanisms into overdrive.
-‘Starvation mode’ in the way it’s commonly referred to in the fitness industry simply does not exist.

-But what you eat is important.
-You need to eat a good amount of protein from meat, fish and eggs, and ensure you also have a decent supply of healthy fats from oily fish, nuts & seeds, avocado’s, olive oil etc. In fact even a little saturated fat from meat, eggs and butter (preferably from grass fed cows) is beneficial.
+What you eat is important, however.
+You need to eat a good amount of protein, which is best obtained from meat, fish and eggs.
+And make sure you get some healthy fats each day too.
+These can be obtained from oily fish, nuts & seeds, avocado’s, olive oil etc. A little saturated fat from meat, eggs and butter (preferably from grass fed cows) is also beneficial.
 Fats are needed to manufacture the hormones that help you build muscle and burn fat.
-Fat does not make you fat - it's excess calories that makes you fat.
+Fat does not make you fat per se - it's excess calories that make you fat.

-You should also eat plenty of vegetables.
-And some fruit is ok too.
+You should also eat plenty of vegetables, and some fruit, each day.

-Carbs are best kept fairly low, as these tend to raise insulin levels, and you can’t burn fat in the presence of high insulin.
+Carbohydrates, however, are best kept fairly low, as these tend to raise insulin levels, and you can’t burn fat in the presence of high insulin.
 So a low carb diet plan is a great way to burn off that stubborn belly fat.
 But do ensure you have a re-feed day once in a while to keep your metabolism stoked; otherwise your fat loss will soon plateau.
-Alternatively you could do some form of carb cycling, where you eat carbs on your workout days, but not on your off days.
+Alternatively you could do some form of carb cycling, where you eat more carbs on your workout days than your off days.

-By carbs I am referring to starchy carbs such as grain products, potatoes and sweet potatoes, as well as any refined carbs and sugary products.
+By carbs I am referring to starchy carbs such as grains, potatoes and sweet potatoes, as well as refined carbs and sugary products.
 Sugar is the biggest enemy of a ripped physique and will certainly stop you from getting your six pack abs if you eat too much of it.